labcif/AutopsySpeechToText/README.md

 To create the full autopsy module:

-Set the `LIBDEEPSPEECH_PATH` cmake variable to the path of `libdeepspeech.so` from `native_client.amd64.PROCTYPE.OSTYPE.tar.xz` using ccmake.
+Set the `LIBDEEPSPEECH_PATH` cmake variable to the path of the folder containing `libdeepspeech.so` from `native_client.amd64.PROCTYPE.OSTYPE.tar.xz` using ccmake.

 Create the inaSpeechSegmenter executable: